Arjun-Chaudhary/projectGreen/README.md

 ##Main File => index.html

 ##Folders:
-Html files: contains all html files referenced by index.html php files: contains all php files referenced by html files. js : contains all javascript files referenced by html files.
+-Html files: contains all html files referenced by index.html -php files: contains all php files referenced by html files.
+-js : contains all javascript files referenced by html files.
-roadAnalytics: contains python script to find tweets made on road. twitter analytics : contains all code to do twitter sentiment analysis.
+-roadAnalytics: contains python script to find tweets made on road.
+-twitter analytics : contains all code to do twitter sentiment analysis.
-RealTimeHarvester: used to get real time tweets made on road.
+-RealTimeHarvester: used to get real time tweets made on road.

 ##Twitter Harvestors:
 ####Deploy Harvester